CortexFoundation/tech-doc/cvm/mxnet/mxnet.md

 ##### MAC Decomposition

-To rewrite the MAC (Multiply and ACcumulate) operator, suppose we are calculating the inner dot of two 8-bits integer vectors x and y, which may results in a 32-bit integer, specifically,
+To rewrite the MAC (Multiply and Accumulate) operator, suppose we are calculating the inner dot of two 8-bits integer vectors x and y, which may results in a 32-bit integer, specifically,

 $$
 s=<x, y> = \sum_i^n x_i y_i \in  Z_{\text{int32}}^{n}